pavelsolis/Git-GitHub-Primer/README.md

 ```bash
 $ git config --global user.name "Your Name"
 ```
-Note: Your Git username is not the same as your GitHub username.
+- Your Git username is not the same as your GitHub username.

 Set your commit email address in Git:
 ```bash